imonlinux/linux-voice-assistant/docs/linux-voice-assistant-2mic-install.md

 ```
 > Modeled after the Wyoming Satellite two‑mic tutorial, adapted from actual shell history.

 This guide reproduces a working setup of the **linux-voice-assistant** project with **Wyoming OpenWakeWord** or **MicroWakeWord** on a Raspberry PI Zero 2W and a Respeaker 2‑mic HAT (e.g., seeed-2mic-voicecard).
 It assumes a fresh system with sudo access and the default "pi" user.
-Included is the option to use Pulse Audio instead of ALSA.
+Included is the option to use PipeWire or PulseAudio instead of ALSA.

 ## Prerequisites
 - Raspberry Pi OS Lite (64-bit)